bosagora/docs-bosagora-io/docs/wallet/web/03-how-to.md

 <hr>

-## How to delete an account?
+## How to Delete an Account?

 Click on the account at the top of the screen to see a pop-up menu.
 There are two icons to the right of each account.
-When you click the second icon, the selected account is deleted.
+When clicking on the second icon, the selected account is deleted.

 <hr>

-## How to send BOA?
+## How to Send BOA?

 You can select the menu "Send BOA" to send the BOA to the desired address.
 This screen consists of three areas: Receivers, Fee, and Senders.